-- Contact the child/family to make arrangements for the interview
+- Contact the young person/family to make arrangements for the interview

-- Meet the child/young person to conduct the interview and complete the return form with the young person present
+- Meet the child/young person to conduct the interview and complete the standard form

-- Agree any follow on actions with the child/young person/family/carer
+- Agree any follow-on actions with the child/young person/family

-- Listen and remain calm and impartial when dealing with children and families.
+- Listen and remain calm and impartial when dealing with families

 - Record information